jaysonmulwa/probabilis/README.md

 ### Reference

-* n - number of occurences
+* n - Number of occurences
 * k - kth occurence
 * p - Probability of 1 occurence (Probability of success in other distributions like Bernoulli's)
+* s - Discrete value (0 - failure, 1 - success)
+* x - A discrete value
+* gamma - Mean value

 ### Binomial Distribution